logkirk/cvs-coupons/README.md

 A quick-and-dirty tool to automatically add all available coupons to your CVS ExtraCare account.

+## Warning
+This code uses automation tools to access your account.
+Review the terms of service for your account and use this tool at your own risk.

 ## Installation
 1. Install [Google Chrome](https://www.google.com/chrome/)
 2. Install requirements: `pip install -r requirements.txt`